mikehostetler/browserswarm/README.md

 Again, this can take 10-15 minutes to complete.
 PHP, Java Node.JS and all the NPM modules must be installed on dotCloud.

+## Details of dotCloud config

+Hopefully you won't need to changed any of these details, but it may be helpful to be aware of how it works.

+The dotCloud application is implemented as a `custom` service.
+This is because we require multiple languages in a single application container: Java, PHP and Node.
+Refer to the [dotCloud custom service documentation](http://docs.dotcloud.com/services/custom/) for gorey details.

+The build script for the `custom` service is in [dotcloud-builder/builder](https://github.com/appendto/strider/blob/master/dotcloud-builder/builder).
+The most likely reason to edit this script is to change the version of Node.JS used to run Bendigo on production.

+The rest of the configuration is stored in the [dotcloud.yml](https://github.com/appendto/strider/blob/master/dotcloud.yml) file in the project root.
+This file specified:

+- PHP5-cli package should be installed in the dotCloud container.
+- The MongoDB URL (`DB_URI` variable)
+- The Internet-accessible hostname of Bendigo (`SERVER_NAME` variable)
+- The Github OAuth Application ID and Secret (`GITHUB_APP_ID` and `GITHUB_APP_SECRET` variables)
+- The SMTP server settings to send email (`SMTP_HOST`, `SMTP_USER`, `SMTP_PASS` variables) (currently using a free [Mailgun](http://mailgun.org) account)
+- The start command for the application server (`npm start`)